dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 ```

 To control this dWallet from a **Sui module**, you’ll use the `DWalletCap` object defined in the **Sui `dwallet_cap`
 module**.
-Ownership of this object grants complete control over the linked dWallet.
+Ownership of this object grants full control over the linked dWallet.
+Wrapping this object in your own module
-Wrapping this object in your own module’s object can limit access, thereby controlling the linked dWallet indirectly.
+can limit access, allowing you to control the linked dWallet indirectly.

 Here’s the structure of the `DWalletCap` in **Move**: